Sambruk/streamflow-core/docs/administration/manager.rst

 """"""
     If no initial event backup file exists a new event backup file is created otherwise a event diff file spanning from the last created event backup file or event backup diff file until the backup timestamp is created.

-    This call makes also a backup copy of the Jdbm entity store in form of a g-ziped JSON file if there is no such file for the date when the method was called.
+    This call makes also a backup copy of the Jdbm entity store in form of a g-zipped JSON file if there is no such file for the date when the method was called.

     A good practice is to do a backup of the data store at least after each successful Streamflow version upgrade since restore might not work properly over database version boundaries if there where structural changes involved between versions.